HendrikDroste/codeaware-rag/README.md

 ### Datasets
 We decided to use a custom dataset based on the Flask repository, because no dataset is available that fits our needs.
-The closet dataset is the [CodeSearchNet](https://huggingface.co/datasets/sentence-transformers/codesearchnet) dataset, with the task is to find a function for a given comment.
+The closest dataset is the [CodeSearchNet](https://huggingface.co/datasets/sentence-transformers/codesearchnet) dataset, with the task is to find a function for a given comment.
 The dataset is not suitable for our needs, as there were no questions regarding important concepts like inheritance or usage of functions.